ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 # sqrt @@ 9.0;;
 ```

-The application operator applies a parameter, on the right, to a function, on the left.
+The application operator applies a parameter (on the right) to a function (on the left).
 It is useful when chaining several calls, as it avoids writing parentheses.
-Here is what it can look like.
+Here is what it can look like:
 ```ocaml
 # truncate (sqrt (float_of_int (int_of_string "81")));;
 - : int = 9